 As parents, my wife and I are very excited when our three-year-old daughter, Piper, shows her creative side.
 We both have different ways of engaging her.
-My time with Piper is more about free-play.
-In contrast, my wife is much more likely to participate in structured projects with her.
+My time with Piper is more about free-play; in contrast, my wife is much more likely to involve her in structured projects.
 A great example of this is when they made Piper’s restaurant in her room.
 Although The White Unicorn was a big hit, they now have a new project in the works.
 Piper is telling the story of the Easter Bunny, and my wife is transcribing it as she goes.

 I can’t really do it justice, so I’ll just quote my wife’s Facebook entry on the subject:

 “Piper told me a story about the Easter Bunny yesterday.
 A surprisingly scary tale involving Santa being mad, the Easter Bunny being kept in a cage … and monsters.
 But fear not, in the end, she saved the Easter Bunny.”

 So here it is, the beginning of a potentially ongoing saga about the Easter Bunny, as told by a three-year-old:

 He got trapped in the cage and Santa got mad.
 He go in the backyard- and let him free.
 I save him.
 That’s why we can open presents.
 We’ve got to save him and let him out so he’s free and can go in the backyard.